 In contrast, a wrong diagnosis can hinder someone from getting the help they need.
 Users may convince themselves they use their substance of choice because their body relies on it, but they can stop whenever they want.
 For some users, that can be life-threatening, especially if drug or alcohol use has escalated.
 It’s crucial to be open and honest with your healthcare team so that they can help you get a proper diagnosis.

 Each situation is unique, so knowing whether you or a loved one are experiencing dependence, addiction, or both can make all the difference in how you’ll proceed.
 Underlying mental health issues can also accompany dependence and addiction.
 In these cases, holistic, integrated addiction treatment is required.

 Addiction is a disease, and like any other medical condition, it requires a comprehensive, individualized treatment plan.
 Working with professional care providers and addiction specialists will help you understand your current risk levels and what that means concerning the next steps.

 If you are experiencing negative consequences and are still unable to stop using, this indicates addiction.
 Have you lost your job, or are loved ones walking out of your life because of your substance use?
 If so, it’s time to consider seeking help.
 This step can be overwhelming, but without reaching out for help, your cycle of drug abuse may worsen.
 For some, depending on the addictive substance of choice and the route of administration, the results may be life-threatening.

-At Zinnia Healing, inpatient and outpatient programs are available to meet your needs and circumstances.
-Please get in touch with Zinnia Healing to learn more about the available treatment options and levels of care.
+At Zinnia Health, inpatient and outpatient programs are available to meet your needs and circumstances.
+Please get in touch with Zinnia Health to learn more about the available treatment options and levels of care.
 Our team is available 24/7, ready to help you navigate your road to sobriety.